 - Read our in-depth Nikon D5300 review

-Although a few years old now, the K-70 remains a good value option for those who want something different from the 'big two' DSLR manufacturers.
+Although it's a few years old now, the Pentax K-70 remains a good value option for those who want something different from the 'big two' DSLR manufacturers.
 It's a particularly good choice if you have a stash of old Pentax lenses gathering dust in a basement.
 The K-70 has a very useful articulating screen, while the hybrid live view autofocus system makes it an actual practical alternative to using the viewfinder.
 Possibly our favorite thing about the K-70 is its tough credentials, which is typically lacking from entry-level models.
 If you're keen to take lots of pictures outdoors – such as landscape shooting – being able to rely on it not being destroyed by inclement weather is a big bonus.
 One slight disappointment is the kit lens which is often bundled with the camera – while it offers a much longer focal length than most others here, it can be a little soft in places.

 If you don't need the 4K video mode of the newer EOS Rebel T8i / EOS 850D, then this predecessor offers potentially better value – if you can find somewhere that has it in stock.
-If not, then it's still worth considering second-hand versions, because the Rebel T7i (or EOS 800D outside the US) is a still a very fine DSLR for beginners.
+If not, then it's still worth considering second-hand versions, because the Rebel T7i (or EOS 800D outside the US) is a still a very fine beginner DSLR.
 Of course, this camera is four years old, so some of its specs (like 6fps burst shooting) look a little dated, but the Dual Pixel autofocus performs excellently for Live View snapping, while image quality remains impressive.
 The finish is a little plasticky, but the EOS Rebel T7i / EOS 800D has all the handling benefits of a DSLR and the battery life to match, with a quoted stamina of 600 shots per charge.

 - Read our in-depth Canon EOS Rebel T7i / 800D review